ozzp/nisar-hdf5-gdalplugin/BUILDING.md

 -----

-This looks sharp and technically sound!
-You’ve successfully navigated the "architecture gymnastics" of building Linux packages on a Mac.

-I’ve applied a final **"Professional Polish"** to the formatting to ensure that comments don't bleed into your commands and that the distinction between the two builds is crystal clear for anyone else who might use this guide.

----

 ## Building for Linux x86_64/arm64 (Cross-Platform)

 Building for `linux-64` and `linux-aarch64` (Graviton) on a Mac requires using Docker to provide a native Linux environment.